-(A) Description and characteristics.
-Buildings, or portion thereof, containing one (1) or more dwelling units, designed or used exclusively for human habitation where each dwelling unit includes facilities for sleeping, eating and bathing for the exclusive use of a single household.

-(B) Examples.
-Examples of dwellings include but are not limited to: Common lot developments, multiple-family dwellings with four (4) units or more, and single-, two- or three-family dwellings.
+- (A) Description and characteristics.
+Buildings, or portion thereof, containing one (1) or more dwelling units, designed or used exclusively for human habitation where each dwelling unit includes facilities for sleeping, eating and bathing for the exclusive use of a single household. - (B) Examples.
+Examples of dwellings include but are not limited to: Common lot developments, multiple-family dwellings with four (4) units or more, and single-, two- or three-family dwellings. - (C) Exceptions.

-(i) Uses containing rooming units.

-(ii) Cluster and planned unit developments.

-(A) Description and characteristics.
-A planned unit development may include Residential uses where such uses are authorized in the applicable zoning district.
+- (i) Uses containing rooming units. - (ii) Cluster and planned unit developments. - (4) Planned unit development. - (A) Description and characteristics.
+A planned unit development may include Residential uses where such uses are authorized in the applicable zoning district. - (B) Examples.
+See the uses described and specified in this section. - (C) Exceptions.

-(C) Exceptions.
 Cluster and common lot developments.